• Skip to main content

 Resisting law enforcement conflict resolution

-The House Committee on Courts and Criminal Code heard HB 1056 by Rep. Meltzer on resisting law enforcement conflict resolution.
-The bill resolves a conflict between amendments to the resisting law enforcement statute in HEA 1014-2025 and HEA 1637-2025.
-Specifically, the bill codifies the intent of the General Assembly to increase the penalties for certain resisting … [Read more...] about Resisting law enforcement conflict resolution
+The Senate Corrections and Criminal Law Committee heard HB 1056 on resisting law enforcement conflict resolution sponsored by Sen. Clark and authored by Rep. Meltzer.
+The bill resolves a conflict between HEA 1014-2025 and HEA 1637-2025.
+No testimony was provided on the bill.
+The bill passed 7-0 and was recommitted to Senate Appropriations.
+Read the bill at: … [Read more...] about Resisting law enforcement conflict resolution

 • Go to page 1